Why These Documents? Explainable Generative Retrieval with Hierarchical Category Paths: Experiments

 \subsection{Hierarchical category paths serve as effective retrieval explanations (RQ2)}

-We evaluate the explanatory quality of the hierarchical category paths of \hype through a human evaluation conducted via Amazon Mechanical Turk (AMT).
+\paragraph{Human evaluation results.} We evaluate the explanatory quality of the hierarchical category paths of \hype through a human evaluation conducted via Amazon Mechanical Turk (AMT).
 We ask three human judges per sample to compare the quality of the explanations based on four distinct criterias: \textit{overall}, \textit{specificity}, \textit{reasonability} and \textit{comprehensiveness}.
-Detailed descriptions of the evaluation criteria and experimental baselines are provided in Appendix~\ref{sec:appendixhumaneval}.
+For detailed descriptions, please refer to Appendix~\ref{sec:appendixhumaneval}.
+In Figure \ref{fig:humaneval}, \hype outperforms both the title docid baseline and BM25 across all criteria.
+Specifically, \hype shows a substantial margin of superiority in terms of \textit{specificity} and \textit{reasonability}, demonstrating that \hype provides clearer explanations of retrieval process, as well as more logical and reasonable explanation.
+Furthermore, \hype beats other baselines in \textit{comprehensiveness}, indicating that its hierarchical category path is effective in explaining not only narrow, specific details but also broader semantic information.

-In Figure \ref{fig:humaneval}, \hype outperforms both the title docid baseline and BM25 across all criteria, receiving high scores for its \textit{overall} explanation of the retrieval process.
-Specifically, \hype shows substantial margin of superiority in terms of \textit{specificity} and \textit{reasonability}.
-This demonstrates that \hype provides clearer explanations of retrieval process, as well as more logical and reasonable explanation.
-Furthermore, \hype beats other baselines in \textit{comprehensiveness}, indicating that its hierarchical category path is effective in explaining not only narrow, specific details but also broader semantic information. \textbf{These results highlight that \hype's pseudo-reasoning, which utilizes hierarchical category paths, provides users with a effective explanation of the retrieval process.}
+\paragraph{LLM evaluation results.} While human evaluation is the gold standard for evaluating explanation quality, recent works~\cite{kim-etal-2024-prometheus, tan2025judgebench} have shown that LLM-based evaluation can serve as a scalable and reasonably well-aligned proxy for human judgment.
+Motivated by this, we additionally conduct an LLM-based evaluation using GPT-5 as the judge.
+Specifically, We replicate the exact same pairwise comparison setup used in the human evaluation, providing the LLM judge with identical instructions and criteria used by human judges.
+For more detailed descriptions, please refer to Appendix~\ref{sec:appendixhumaneval}.
+As shown in Figure~\ref{fig:llmneval}, \hype is consistently preferred over both the title docid baseline and BM25 across all four criteria.
+Importantly, these results closely align with the human evaluation results, confirming that the explainability of hierarchical category paths is robust across evaluation methods.
+Overall, these findings demonstrate that hierarchical category paths can serve as effective retrieval explanations.